monacca1/nuggit/README.md

   - `nuggit status`

 Additional flags to nuggit status exist to show additional information
 - `-a` to list all submodules, event those with no active changes.
-This will triger the detections for repositories on the wrong branch or in detached head state
+This will trigger the detections for repositories on the wrong branch or in detached head state
 - `-d` to list additional details about each submodule including the SHA, log message, author of the most recent commit, date of commit, and branches